vircadia/vircadia-native-core/BUILD.md

 #####Windows SDK 7.1

-Whichever version of Visual Studio you use, you will need [Microsoft Windows SDK for Windows 7 and .NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=8279).
+If using Visual Studio 2010, or using Visual Studio 2013 but building as a Visual Studio 2010 project, you need [Microsoft Windows SDK for Windows 7 and .NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=8279).

 NOTE: If using Visual Studio C++ 2010 Express, you need to follow a specific install order.
 See below before installing the Windows SDK.

-######Windows 8.1
+######Windows SDK 8.1

-You may have already downloaded the Windows 8 SDK (e.g. if you have previously installed Visual Studio 2013).
-If so, change CMAKE_PREFIX_PATH in %HIFI_DIR%\CMakeLists.txt to point to the Windows 8 SDK binaries.
-The default path is `C:\Program Files (x86)\Windows Kits\8.1\Lib\winv6.3\um\x86`
+If using Visual Studio 2013 and building as a Visual Studio 2013 project you need the Windows 8 SDK which you should already have as part of installing Visual Studio 2013.
+You should be able to see it at `C:\Program Files (x86)\Windows Kits\8.1\Lib\winv6.3\um\x86`.

 #####Visual Studio C++ 2010 Express